tmaybe/dev.socrata.com/docs/app-tokens.md

 {% include tryit.html domain='soda.demo.socrata.com' path='/resource/4tka-6guv' args='$$app_token=APP_TOKEN' %}

-## Using the Application Token for Authentication
+## Using the Application Token as part of the authentication process

 Application tokens can also be used for authentication, using OAuth2.0 or HTTP Basic Authentication.
 For more information, see the [authentication](/docs/authentication.html) section.